 Questions abound around the origin and source of COVID-19, together with a robust debate regarding a total ban on global “wet markets”.

-Professor Ray Jansen, Founder and Chairman of the African Pangolin Working Group, addressed both issues in an open letter to the Director General of the World Health Organisation, and Executive Director of the United Nations Environment Program.
+Professor Ray Jansen, Founder and past Chairman of the African Pangolin Working Group, addressed both issues in an open letter to the Director General of the World Health Organisation, and Executive Director of the United Nations Environment Program.

 About the Pangolin Reintroduction Project